matrixinfer-ai/kthena/test/e2e/README.md

-# E2E Tests for MatrixInfer
+# E2E Tests for Kthena

-This directory contains end-to-end (E2E) tests for the MatrixInfer project using Kind (Kubernetes in Docker).
+This directory contains end-to-end (E2E) tests for the Kthena project using Kind (Kubernetes in Docker).

 ## Overview

-The E2E tests will use helm to install matrixinfer into the Kind cluster and verify the core functionality.
+The E2E tests will use helm to install kthena into the Kind cluster and verify the core functionality.

 ## Prerequisites